 - We publish reports to disseminate the findings, conclusions and recommendations from our research, and produce resources to translate this research into practical guidance and tools.

-- We work with government and all levels of the early intervention sector to ensure this evidence is used in decisions about how early intervention is supported and implemented, from national policy to frontline practice.
+- We work with government and all levels of the early intervention sector to ensure this evidence is used in decisions about how early intervention is supported and implemented, from national policy to local strategy to frontline practice.

 Our work focuses on the developmental issues that can arise during a child’s life, from birth to the age of 18, including their physical, cognitive, behavioural and social and emotional development.
 As a result, our work covers a wide range of policy and service areas, including health, education, families and policing.

 EIF works with local partners to extend the reach and impact of effective early intervention approaches.
 Since the organisation was established in 2013 we have worked with early intervention decision-makers, commissioners, service providers and practitioners in over 130 local places, including 85 in 2020/21.